-When we accept that something will not last forever, we come to terms with change and enjoying being in the moment.
-It will always be sad to say goodbye to someone, but if we accept change and impermanence we can take comfort in knowing that the time spent with them was truly appreciated and not wasted and everything is always changing, including ourselves, which can help us be more forgiving of others and ourselves.
+When we accept that something will not last forever, we come to terms with change and enjoy being in the moment.
+It will always be sad to say goodbye to someone, but if we accept change and impermanence we can take comfort in knowing that the time spent with them was truly appreciated and not wasted.

 Accepting, and even embracing impermanence can help make us live in the moment and not worry about change.
-This can help us understand that everyone
+This can help us understand that everyone and everything is always changing, including ourselves, which can help us be more forgiving of others and ourselves.